 For location, few hostels come better situated than HI Chicago, just a few blocks from Grant Park, Lake Michigan and the Art Institute.
 With single-sex and mixed dorms, as well as private rooms for two, it’s a great option for solo travelers, thanks in part to its active social program, including complimentary breakfast, access to the kitchen and common areas, welcome receptions and free daily activities to explore the city with fellow travelers.

-A stylish boutique hostel-hotel hybrid in River North – close to downtown, the Magnificent Mile, and the trendy Fulton Market district, Found is a more refined option than your average hostel.
-With a mix of private rooms and dorm-style ones for up to three people, with female-only options, each room is kitted out to hotel standard but at hostel rates.
+A stylish boutique hostel-hotel hybrid in River North – close to the Loop, the Magnificent Mile and the trendy Fulton Market district, Found is a more refined option than your average hostel.
+With a mix of private rooms and dorm-style ones for up to three people and female-only options, each room is kitted out to hotel standard but at hostel rates.
 It offers a communal kitchen and lounge along with daily events and a great concierge service to help you settle into your stay.
 And, if the mood takes you, its Blind Dragon speakeasy-style bar has its own karaoke suites so you can sip on classic cocktails and belt out your favorite tunes.

 Sleek and modern in its design, this is another hostel that feels more like a hotel.
 You can choose from a number of options from private rooms to 12-bed dorms, meaning all budgets and privacy needs are catered for.
 There is ample opportunity for socializing with other guests – the hostel is home to a foosball table, enormous terrace and guitars you can take on loan.
 Jam session anyone?